Acute and Chronic Pain (Part 2)

 • Be aware of allergies and sensitivities.

-• If known stomach or other problems seek medical advice before use.
+• If you have stomach or other problems, seek medical advice before use.

 • Don’t mix the medicines with others you take.
 Discuss with the pharmacist.